 Contributions.
 The Road Commission had no obligation to make contributions in advance of when the insurance premiums were due for payment (in other words, this was financed on a "pay-as-you go" basis).
-For the year ending December 31, 2020, the Road Commission's actuarially determined contribution was \$26,618.
-The Road Commission paid retiree premiums of \$63,923 during the year and contributed \$100,000 to pre-fund the liability.
+For the year ending December 31, 2022, the Road Commission's actuarially determined contribution was \$0 as the plan is fully funded.
+The Road Commission paid retiree premiums of \$6,142 during the year.